SKindij/Asynchronous-Programming-JS/README.md

 &emsp;The **event loop** is the main mechanism used by JavaScript and Node.js to manage asynchronous operations.
 It's a continuously running process that checks the call stack for any pending function calls and queues up any asynchronous operations that are ready to run.

 &emsp;The **call stack** (_part of the JS engine, this isn’t browser specific_) is a data structure that keeps track of the currently executing function calls.
-> _Whenever function is called, it's added to top of call stack :waffle:, and when function returns, it's removed from the top of stack.\
+> _Whenever func is called, it's added to top of call stack :waffle:, and when func returns, it's removed from the top of stack.\
 > Meaning that it’s first in, last out._

 &emsp;When asynchronous operation is queued up, it's added to either microtask queue or macrotask queue, depending on type of operation.
 > _Microtasks are higher priority than macrotasks, and will always be executed before any macrotasks that are currently queued up._

+&emsp;Once microtask queue is empty, the event loop will move on to the macrotask queue, and execute next available macrotask.
+> _This process will continue until all macrotasks in queue have been executed, or until new microtask is added to queue._

 &emsp;The **event loop** executes tasks in the following order:<br>
 1. **call stack** (_...function()_)